 Reception Class Teacher - Miss Morgan

-I have taught classes from Year 1 to 4 and before teaching I worked as a Senior Nursery Nurse.
+I have taught classes from Nursery to Year 4 and before teaching I worked as a Senior Nursery Nurse.

 I love singing, pretend play and creative activities like painting and making up new stories.
 My favourite story is ‘Mrs Armitage on Wheels’ by Quentin Blake, because Mrs Armitage is a crazy character and she gets up to crazy things!

 I also enjoy playing games in PE lessons and having lots of fun.

 I have been a part of the Ravensmead team since 2010.
 I recently qualified as a teacher with a specialism in Early Years.
 I enjoy all things creative, especially painting.
 Reading stories is an importance in my teaching and my favourite author is Julia Donaldson, I love the way her stories rhyme.
 I use a lot of music in my class; teaching the children new songs all of the time.
 I also enjoy sport and teach netball and athletics during after school clubs.

 Each week an information sheet will be sent home outlining what the children will be learning in school the following week, as well as detailing the homework.
 The homework will include a task which will support their learning in school and is usually linked to the current topic.
 Homework is handed out to the children on a Friday and should be returned into school on the following Wednesday.
 Topic web sheets will be sent out at the beginning of each half term, explaining how the topic will support the children’s learning in all seven areas of the Early Years curriculum.